 There are many proven and effective treatments for acne.
 And then there are creams people use to treat acne that really shouldn’t be anywhere near your face because of all the potential harm they could do to your skin.

-Creams like neosporin and triamcinolone acetonide are two that come to mind.
-These creams are routinely used as treatments for acne but really aren’t meant for acne.
+Creams like Neosporin and triamcinolone acetonide are two that come to mind.
+They’re routinely used as treatments for acne but really aren’t meant for acne.